ginstrom/paladin-novel/manuscript/chapter-26.md

 "Turin's justice was... comprehensive," Gond replied, watching a group of children—the same ones who had been branded in the dungeons—playing freely in the courtyard while Sim's acolytes kept gentle watch.
 Their laughter echoed off the ancient stones, a sound the citadel had not heard in decades.

 A knock at the door interrupted his thoughts.
-Elena entered, her expression mixing exhaustion with satisfaction.
+Elena entered, her shoulders sagging with exhaustion but her eyes bright with satisfaction.
 "The last of the holdouts have surrendered.
 Sir Marcus reports that even the most fanatical defenders are laying down their arms.
 They're asking for... forgiveness."

 "And Mordain?"